amplience/dc-extension-globallink-dashboard/docs/CONFIGURATION.md

 ## Prerequisites

-To configure the GlobalLink Connext extension,
+To configure the GlobalLink Connect extension,

 * A valid Amplience Dynamic Content user account (with Developer or Administrator permissions).
 * A valid API Key & Connector ID for GlobalLink Connect Cloud API.